 Botswana has very little crime.
-The country in our opinion is safe to visit, especially the parks and reserves.
+The country is safe to visit in our opinion, especially the parks and reserves.

 Due to its wildlife, natural beauty and safety record, Botswana is a popular self-drive destination.
-Urban areas should always be treated with caution though, because as a tourist you may be the target of petty crime.
-Khutse is quite remote, and good planning is essential – bring a lot of water, food and plenty of fuel for emergency situations.
+Khutse Game Reserve is quite remote, and good planning is essential – bring a lot of water, food and plenty of fuel for emergency situations.

 Malaria & Vaccinations

-Your local doctor or travel clinic will provide advice on necessary vaccinations for visiting Botswana.
+Your local doctor or travel clinic will provide advice on recommended vaccinations for visiting Botswana.
 There are no big health concerns in the country, especially for people on safari.
-Khutse lies in a no-risk malaria zone, but if you are visiting other parts of the country, particularly in the north, you should seriously consider taking antimalarials.
-Using insect repellent (that contains at least 30% DEET), and covering up in the evening, are also good precautions to take.
-Malaria is most prolific in the rainy season.
+Khutse lies in a no-risk malaria zone, but if you are visiting other parts of the country, particularly in the north, you should consider taking antimalarials.

 When doing an activity, such as a walking safari or game drive, you should always listen to the instructions of the guide.
 When on a self-drive safari you should stay inside your vehicle, unless in an area designated for getting out.